Victoria and Albert Museum: Metalwork

-A finely decorated and fashionable suit of lightweight battle armor.
-Bavaria, 1570.

 This collection of more than 45,000 objects covers decorative ironwork, both wrought and cast, bronze, silverware, arms and armour, pewter, brassware and enamels (including many examples Limoges enamel).
 The main iron work gallery was redesigned in 1995.

 There are over 10,000 objects made from silver or gold in the collection, the display (about 15 percent of the collection) is divided into secular and sacred covering both Christian (Roman Catholic, Anglican and Greek Orthodox) and Jewish liturgical vessels and other works.
 The main silver gallery is divided into these areas: British silver pre-1800; British silver 1800 to 1900; modernist to contemporary silver; European silver.
 The collection includes the earliest known piece of English silver with a dated hallmark, a silver gilt beaker dated 1496–1497.